jmMeessen/captains_aws_cjp/README.md

 ## TODO
 My current plan is

-- [x] with Terraform, spin a machine on AWS
+- [x] with Terraform, spin two machines (CJOC and Client Master) on AWS
 - [ ] with Ansible, harden the machine
+- [x] with Ansible, install CJOC
-- [ ] with Ansible, install CJOC
+- [ ] with Ansible, install CLient Master
 - [ ] with Ansible, try out the Jenkins configuration as code.

 ## references